Virginia Intestacy Process

 Administration of Estates Without a Will

 The Commonwealth of Virginia provides a set of default intestacy laws that will determine who has the priority to serve on behalf of the estate to administer the estate.
-The Virginia law steps in to determine who has the priority to serve as the personal representative or administrator of an estate.
+NoVa law steps in to determine who has the priority to serve as the personal representative or administrator of an estate.

-When there is no last will and testament, the Virginia laws of intestacy will step in to determine or dictate how the assets will be distributed and who is an heir to the estate.
+When there is no last will and testament, the state’s laws of intestacy will step in to determine or dictate how the assets will be distributed and who is an heir to the estate.
 At that point, often, estate distribution cannot be changed.
 Even though there have been tax advantages to leaving an estate a different way or even though somebody promised an heir that they were going leave them assets, if there was no last will and testament and that person is not entitled to receive under the laws of intestacy, then there is often nothing that can be done to change the distribution of the estate asset.

 Is Administration Necessary?